 An acceptable work plan must be consistent with 40 CFR Part 35.507, which requires work years and funding level estimates for components.
-At the request of the national program office, a template is available upon request for your use.
+A template is available upon request for your use.

 V. Award Administration

 The Region 6 Grant Office will be emailing assistance agreements and other correspondence to recipients.
 The Office of Grants and Debarment is eliminating the requirement for recipients to submit a signed Affirmation of Award for new awards or amendments.
 The Notice of Award section of the agreement will allow recipients to demonstrate their commitment to carry out an award by either: 1) drawing down funds within 21 days after the EPA award or amendment mailing date; or 2) not filing a notice of disagreement with the award terms and conditions within 21 days after the EPA award mailing date.